sagnik6969/obsidian/Programming notes/Final sem exam 7th sem/Music/Mcq.md

 a.
 Musical Instrument Data Interface
 b.
 Musical Instructions Digital Interface
 c.
 Musical Information Data Interface
-d.
-Musical Instrument Digital Interface
+**d.
+Musical Instrument Digital Interface**

 viii)  Which of the following is false about ubiquitous music systems?
 1      2
 a.
 Distributed and co-operative systems

-b.
-All the users need to be in a single venue to access musical activities
+**b.
+All the users need to be in a single venue to access musical activities**
 c.
 Multiple users can access musical activities from anywhere
 d.
 Multiple devices can be engaged at once

 ix)  Which among the following is an approach of music recommendation?
-1      3

 a.
 Collaborative Filtering
 b.
 Content-based Filtering
 c.
 Context-aware Recommendation Approach
+**d.
+All of the above**

-x)  What is the full form of TMAP  1      3
+x)  What is the full form of TMAP

-SIST/PROGRAM (COURSE)/SEM- /PAPER CODE/2022-23

-Page 3 of 5

 a.
 Technology-Mediated Audience Participation
 b.
 Technology-Mapped Audience Participation
 c.
 Technology-Mediated Auto Participation
 d.
 Technology-Mediated Audience psychology